brianrc/acrowithbrian-site/src/pages/about/index.md

 I've been practicing acro for over 6 years, traveling the country, and learning some of the most advanced movements and techniques.

-Some places I've taught acro at include NY Acrofest, AcroLove East Coast, DC Acrobatic Convention, and the Interfusion Festival.
+Some large events I've taught acro at include NY Acrofest, AcroLove East Coast, DC Acrobatic Convention, and the Interfusion Festival.

 When I'm not teaching I'm always learning.
-I'm also an avid rock climber, traveler, an activist for things that matter.
+I'm also an avid rock climber, traveler, and activist for things that matter.

 ### Private Lessons
 I offer 1.5 hour private acro lessons for $90.
 You can include up to 2 friends at no extra charge.